 MediaLight Bias Lighting Installation

 In addition to our basic installation guidelines, we are available via our web chat (on the lower right hand corner of the screen).
 If you let us know about your setup (you can even upload a photo), we will send personalised instructions for your setup.
-We'll probably also use your use case to help create some instructional videos.

 People are using the MediaLight in ways that we had not even anticipated, and we hope to include more tips as customers share them with us.

 The following video shows you the various parts of the MediaLight Bias Lighting System.
 The units being demonstrated is the MediaLight Quad, because it has the most components.
 Not mentioned in the video are the velcro wraps and included wire mounting clips that you can use to tidy up any loose wires.

 What's in the box and how to I assemble it all?
 (Quad shown as an example):